Trump to turn himself in, facing historic day in New York court | Politics

 TRUMP URGES VENUE CHANGE In a social media post, Trump said Manhattan Criminal Court was a "very unfair venue" and urged that the case be moved to the New York City borough of Staten Island, which regularly votes Republican.
 It was unclear whether Trump's lawyers would argue in court on Tuesday for a change of venue.

+"We feel like this is a very scary indictment," Witcher said, accusing Democratic prosecutors of going after conservatives for political reasons.
+New Jersey resident Susan Cerbo, 55, wore an American flag cowboy hat as she and her sister stood on the steps of a church across the street from Trump Tower holding a "Trump for President" banner.

+"Honestly, he's just targeted because he's a presidential candidate," Cerbo said.
+"If you can do it to him with all his money and power, they can do it to any citizen of the United States."
+Manhattan resident Kim Britt, 69, was among the anti-Trump demonstrators.

-"If anyone is above the law, then we're not going to get anywhere," said Britt, a retired nurse from Manhattan, holding a sign saying "Tick Tock Times Up!"
-Bragg has faced harsh criticism from Trump and his office has received bomb threats in recent weeks.
-Security officials have said they were not aware of credible threats surrounding Trump's courtroom appearance.
+"If anyone is above the law, then we're not going to get anywhere," said Britt, holding a sign reading, "Tick Tock Time's Up!"
+Bragg has faced harsh criticism from Trump.
+His office has received bomb threats in recent weeks.
+Security officials said they were unaware of credible threats surrounding Trump's courtroom appearance.

 TRUMP FACES MULTIPLE LEGAL WOES The Manhattan grand jury that indicted Trump heard evidence about a $130,000 payment to Daniels in the waning days of the 2016 presidential campaign.
 Daniels has said she was paid to keep silent about a sexual encounter she had with Trump at a Lake Tahoe hotel in 2006.